 |15 years or more||8 weeks|

 While the notice entitlements under your contract of employment can exceed the minimim periods above, any provision for notice in your contract for less then the above is invalid.
 This essentially means that while your contract of employment can set down that you will receive a greater amount of notice than the law states above, you cannot get less, even if your contract says this.

 You may be required to work the notice period or you may accept payment in lieu of notice, if offered.
 Payment in lieu of notice means that you will not have to work for the period between receiving notice and the ending of your employment, but you will get the same amount of wages that you would have received, had you worked.
 This payment is not regarded as wages or salary but as compensation for loss of employment.
-It is not, therefore, subject to the normal tax and PRSI.
-(If you work for the period of notice, or if you are paid weekly or monthly for the period of your notice rather than in a lump sum, you pay tax and PRSI in the normal way.)
+This means that it may be exempt from income tax and USC (you do not pay PRSI on it).
+However if your contract of contract of employment provides for a payment of this kind on termination of the contract or if you work for the period of notice, you pay tax and PRSI in the normal way.